1Expectations & Qualifications 2Roadmap to Registration 3Therapy Team Application

 You and your pet attend a 1 hour new team orientation at HIP to review important procedures to begin your Therapy Team visits

-For questions about the volunteer process, please contact our Volunteer Coordinator, Stacey Roudebush.
+For questions about the volunteer process, please contact our Director of Volunteers and Programs, Stacey Roudebush.

 *ITA- Hand in Paw is an affiliate of Intermountain Therapy Animals.
 Intermountain Therapy Animals sets the standard for force- free training, positive reinforcement and relationship- building in the training, handling and the care of animals.